 - Acting for public and private hospitals in litigation and coronial investigations.

 - Representing a major metropolitan hospital regarding a failure to diagnose compartment syndrome in a 13-year old boy, resulting in significant physical injuries.

 - Representing a major metropolitan hospital regarding a failure to diagnose meningitis in a 30-year old male, resulting in extensive sequelae.

 - Representing a regional hospital in a failure to monitor a mother falling asleep with her new-born post birth, leading to resuscitation of the new-born and subsequent cerebral palsy.

 - Assisting a major metropolitan hospital in formulating factual concessions to the Coroner so as to avoid a formal inquest in the coronial investigation into the death of an 18-month old girl from infective myocarditis.

 Anjali is a Partner in Kennedys’ Melbourne office.
-She has extensive experience advising and representing medical indemnity insurers, medical practitioners, health professionals and public and private hospitals in:
+She has extensive experience advising and representing medical indemnity insurers, medical practitioners, health professionals and public and private hospitals.
+Her practice spans the following:

-- Coronial investigations and inquests, Medicare investigations and complaints to the Health Complaints Commissioner (HCC).
+Coronial and other investigations, including inquests, Medicare investigations and complaints to the Health Complaints Commissioner (HCC).

-Her experience includes a secondment with the Australian Medical Association of Victoria (AMA), where she provided legal advice to medical practitioners and assisted the organisation with its legal issues.
+Anjali completed a secondment with the Australian Medical Association of Victoria (AMAV), where she provided legal advice to medical practitioners.
+Anjali continues to assist AMAV with legal issues.